gsinghjay/A02/README.md

 ### Step 2: Install Git for Windows

-To integrate VS Code with GitHub, you need Git installed on your machine.

-1. Download Git for Windows from [Git - Download](https://git-scm.com/download/win)
+1. Download Git for Windows from [Git - Download](https://git-scm.com/download/win).
-2. Run the downloaded `.exe` file and follow the installation instructions.
-Make sure to select the option that adds Git to your PATH.
+2. Execute the downloaded `.exe` file and follow the installation instructions.
+Ensure you choose the option to add Git to your PATH to integrate seamlessly with VS Code.

-### Step 3: Configure VS Code with Git
+### Step 3: Access the Source Control Panel

-1. Open VS Code.
-2. Open the Command Palette by pressing `Ctrl+Shift+P`.
-3. Type `Git: Clone` and press Enter, then follow the prompts to clone a repository.
-This step is to ensure Git is integrated correctly with VS Code.
+1. Press `Ctrl + Shift + G` to open the Source Control panel.
+2. In the Source Control panel, you will see a message "No source control providers registered" if you haven't opened a folder that's under version control.

+### Step 4: Clone the Repository

+1. At the top of the Source Control panel, find and click the "Clone Repository" button.
+2. VS Code will prompt you to enter the URL of the repository you want to clone.
+You can find this URL on your GitHub repository page, labeled as "Clone or download".
+3. Paste the URL into VS Code's input box and press Enter.
+4. Next, VS Code will ask you to select a directory where you want to clone the repository.
+Choose your preferred location and confirm.
+5. Once the repository is cloned, VS Code may prompt you to open the cloned repository.
+Click "Open" to start working on your project.

+## Step 5: Open the Cloned Repository (Optional)

+If VS Code doesn't automatically prompt you to open the cloned repository, you can manually open it by:

+1. Going to `File` > `Open Folder...`.
+2. Navigate to where you cloned the repository, select it, and click `Open`.

 # Part 2 - GitHub Terminology